Date published: 11 January, 2018

-If a site visit is not undertaken and a discussion is held by telephone, the member of the Rural Payments and Inspections Division or Scottish Natural Heritage staff will record on paper a brief description of the main points discussed.
+If a site visit is not undertaken and a discussion is held by telephone, the case officer will record a brief description of the main points discussed.
 An electronic copy of these comments can be made available to the applicant on request.

 Types of acceptable amendment

 Only small changes to a submitted application can be made by the case officer after the application deadline has passed and the assessment process is underway, for example:

 - correction of Land Parcel Identifiers (LPIDs).
 For example, where a hedge is proposed between two fields and the wrong LPID is used

 - correcting typographic or arithmetical errors

 - transposition errors, for example mixing up numbers like 3, for 8 or 5

 What we cannot accept is amendments or submission of missing documentation for an application which fails the basic eligibility checks at Stage one.

 And, for applications that reach Stage two, we cannot accept the wholesale change of the plan, or significant amendments.

 This would include removal of ineligible options or changing the location of options because the applicant has not understood what was being applied for at the time of application.